shaneharter/PHP-Daemon/README.md

 Create solid, long-running PHP daemon processes by extending this Core_Daemon base class.
 Use a built-in timer to run your `execute()` method at every-second or sub-second intervals, or use blocking APIs in the event loop `Core_Daemon` provides.
 Build simple single-process applications or create background workers using familiar async patterns for parallel processing.
 Includes an integrated debug console and tooling to create a first-class development experience.

+Note: For many reasons PHP is not an optimal language choice for creating servers or daemons.
+I created this library so if you *must* use PHP for these things, you can do it with ease and produce great results.
+But if you have the choice, Java, Python, Ruby, etc, are all better suited for this.

 #### Requires: ###
 * PHP 5.3 or Higher
 * A POSIX compatible operating system (Linux, OSX, BSD)